sleepyOwl14/proximax-bc-docs/docs/guides/account/creating-and-opening-an-account.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-The **private key** uniquely identifies a ProximaX Sirius Chain account and holds all of its power.
+The **private key** uniquely identifies a Sirius-Chain account and holds all of its power.
 It is a priority to make sure it is stored safely somewhere **offline** and not to share it with anyone.

 The **public key** is cryptographically derived from the private key and safe to be shared.
 In spite of that, it is preferable to share the **address**, which contains further information such as network and validity check.